 Below are two examples of the medal entitlement which were recorded on a soldier’s Military History Sheet.
 When you apply for a service record you can never tell what documents you will receive but I have found that they nearly always include this page.
 The extract is from the service record of my great-grandfather who served in the Royal Artillery and survived the war.
 His medal entitlement was the 1939-45 Star, Africa Star with Eighth Army Clasp, Defence Medal and War Medal 1939-45.
 Medals had to be claimed by the recipient and were issued unnamed.
 Below you can see the rectangular stamp which you should find somewhere on a soldier’s service record if their medals were issued.
 Often the stamp contains the abbreviation A.M.O. for Army Medal Office.

 Below is another example of how medals are recorded in a service file.
-This was the medal entitlement of my great-great-uncle who died of disease while serving with the Royal Engineers in 1944.
+This was the medal entitlement of my great-great-uncle who died of cancer while serving with the Royal Engineers in 1944.
 The clerk who originally wrote the medal entitlement made an error by recording the Defence Medal when my relative died shortly before he qualified for the medal.
 The medals were issued to his widow in June 1948.

-Another place in the service record you frequently come across a part of a soldier’s medal entitlement is in their Army Form B.103 Service and Casualty Form.
+Another place in the service record where you frequently come across part of a soldier’s medal entitlement is in their Army Form B.103 Service and Casualty Form.
 This is the most important document for researching a soldier and they have usually survived.
 You will typically find that if a soldier was awarded the Africa Star or qualified for the 1939-45 Star (initially known as the 1939-43 Star) early in the war, this will be written on the form.
 Occasionally, a soldier’s entire medal entitlement was recorded.
 Below is part of my great-grandfather’s Army Form B.103 which recorded that he was awarded the Africa Star with Eighth Army Clasp.
 His unit, the 125th Battery of the 38th Light Anti-aircraft Regiment was recorded on the left, he was in the Middle East (ME) at the time and his rank was Gunner (Gnr).

 CS 20 Application for Issue of Campaign Stars and Medals